sgraham/sgraham.github.io/_posts/2024-12-22-worked-example-of-copy-and-patch-compilation.markdown

 ```

 Then, if you parse the object file, because the variables are `extern`
-it necessarily has to generate two relocation records (for `K0` and `K1`
+the compiler necessarily has to generate two relocation records (for
-for the linker to fix up.
-Instead of replacing them with _addresses_ when
+`K0` and `K1`) for the linker to fix up.
+Instead of replacing them with
-we rip the code out of the object file, we instead replace them with the
+**addresses** when we rip the code out of the object file, we instead
-_actual values_ we want to add.
+replace them with the **actual values** we want to add.

 This is a bit better, but the second trick makes it even better.
 Instead
 of performing an operation in a normal function-type way and returning